 Finally, please consider only investing in what makes you feel comfortable.
 Demand transparency and remember that simplicity often wins over complexity.

-I cannot promise that these rules will always bring you the highest returns (see rule #1 – don’t make investing a competition), but experience has taught me that they do help investors achieve goals and increase peace of mind.
+I cannot promise that these rules will always bring you the highest returns, but experience has taught me that they can help investors achieve goals and increase peace of mind.

 What is comfort and peace of mind worth?

 I am not sure but for many, in a world that is pretty fast paced and complex, it might be like the Master Card ad: